Thoughts about tech, programming, and more.

 (or project_path/tmp/pids/server.pid if not in project directory)

-This will return a port number.
+This will return a process ID (PID), not a port number.
+To stop the Rails server:

 connection to server at "localhost" (::1), port 5432 failed: Connection refused